Do you want to learn a new language? Why? What are the top reasons to learn? Explore the benefits of learning a foreign language.

 Moreover, students usually advance more quickly if they surround themselves with people who speak the local language.

-You could study an MBA in France, Engineering in Germany, Hotel Management in Italy, or maybe a research doctorate in South Korea or Japan.
+You could study for an MBA in France, Engineering in Germany, Hotel Management in Italy, or maybe a research doctorate in South Korea or Japan.

-If you feel like making a change in your life, then figure out what country you want, learn its language, and go for it.
+If you feel like making a change in your life, figure out what country you want, learn its language, and go for it.